Opponent process: Relation to LMS color space

 Most mammals have no L cone (the primate L cone arose from a gene duplication of the M cone opsin gene).
-These mammals still show two kinds of opponent channels in their retinal ganglion cells: the acromatic channel and the blue-yellow opponancy channel.
+These mammals still show two kinds of opponent channels in their retinal ganglion cells: the achromatic channel and the blue-yellow opponency channel.

 Cone opponent mechanisms are encoded in the retina

 Spatial contrast sensitivity functions for luminance and chromatic contrast.

 The output of different types of cones are compared by cells in the retina including retina bipolar cells (which compare signals from L and M cones) and bistratified retinal ganglion cells (which compare S cone signals with L and M cone signals).
 The output of bipolar cells is relayed to the visual cortex by the retinal ganglion cells (RGCs) by way of a thalamic relay station called the lateral geniculate nucleus (LGN) of the thalamus.
 Much of the scientific knowledge of retinal ganglion cell physiology was obtained by neural recordings of cells in the LGN.

 The cone-opponent mechanisms in the retina and LGN represent a fundamental physiological opponent process but do not represent the unique hues (or Hering's Opponent Colors Theory).
-For example, the colors that best elicit responses the bistratified S-(L+M)-opponent neurons are best described as purplish (or lavendar) and lime-green, not "blue" and "yellow".
+For example, the colors that best elicit responses of the bistratified S-(L+M)-opponent neurons are best described as purplish (or lavender) and lime-green, not "blue" and "yellow".
 The neurons are sometimes referred to as "blue–yellow" neurons, but this is a historical artifact dating to the time when it was thought that Hering's Opponent Colors Theory was hardwired by the retina and the mismatch between the colors to which they are optimally tuned and Hering's Opponent Colors was overlooked.
 Cone opponent mechanisms exist in the retinas of many mammals, including monkeys, mice, and cats.
 In primates, the LGN contains three major classes of layers: